abdulhakim2902/kprime-gateway/readme.md

 ```

 the docs can be accessed in {{url}}/swagger/index.html

+For authentication related for using this API, please refer to [API Internal Protection](https://git.devucc.name/groups/undercurrent-tech/k-prime/-/wikis/API-Internal-Protection-%F0%9F%9B%A1)
 ## Docker

 To run gateway through the docker, you can follow this following [wiki](https://git.devucc.name/groups/undercurrent-tech/k-prime/-/wikis/Docker-%F0%9F%90%B3#app-gateway)